hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/raja-yoga/023_raja-yoga_in_brief.md

 ranked with the excellent Mahayoga in which the Yogi finds himself and the whole universe as God.
 This is the highest of all Yogas.

-Yama, Niyama, Âsana, Prânâyâma, Pratyâhâra, Dhârâna, Dhyâna, and Samâdhi are the steps in Raja-Yoga, of which non-injury, truthfulness, non-covetousness, chastity, not receiving anything from another are called Yama.
+Yama, Niyama, Âsana, Prānāyāma, Pratyāhāra, Dhārāna, Dhyāna, and Samādhi are the steps in Raja-Yoga, of which non-injury, truthfulness, non-covetousness, chastity, not receiving anything from another are called Yama.
 This purifies the mind, the Chitta.
-Never producing pain by thought, word, and deed, in any living being, is what is called Ahimsâ, non-injury.
+Never producing pain by thought, word, and deed, in any living being, is what is called Ahimsā, non-injury.
 There is no virtue higher than non-injury.
 There is no happiness higher than what a man obtains by this attitude of non-offensiveness, to all creation.
 By truth we attain fruits of work.